 The Riverside Resort, with its famous Monkey Island and precocious residents, serves blue crabs that rival my memories of Chesapeake Bay crabs caught on the pier at Fort Monroe.
 Seafood served at the few but excellent pubs and informal restaurants aren't the same as Carolina Calabash style, but excellent, especially when the fish, shrimp and crabs are fresh caught.
 Tarpon, red fish, snook, sea trout, all are plentiful when in season.
 Fishing from the Springs down to the channels meandering out into the Gulf of Mexico equals the big bluefish runs along the Chesapeake Bay and Outer Banks beaches in their heyday.

 One of Uly's most prized possessions is his collection of Highwaymen paintings on the walls of his fictional home.
-The paintings portray Florida the way Uly remembers from his childhood.
+The paintinged were produced through the 1980s.
+Painted on old pieces of Upson board - a brand of wall board - their paintings portray Florida the way Uly remembers from his childhood.
 The Highwaymen are a group of 26 black artists whose works have gained popularity and value since they first started around Ft.
-Pierce, FL in the 1950s and worked through the 1980s.
-Painted on old pieces of Upson board - a brand of wall board - their paintings convey a sense of the real Florida, the bays, swamps, animals, flowers and trees in brilliant, sometimes shocking, colors.
+Pierce, FL in the 1950s a convey a sense of the real Florida, the bays, swamps, animals, flowers and trees in brilliant, sometimes shocking, colors.
 And fortunately for all of us, new artists are continuing the tradition.

 On the left is the Yulee Sugar Mill between Homosassa and Homosassa Springs, now a State Park.